Student Grade Disputes

 If you are unable to resolve your questions or objections with your instructor, make an appointment with the instructional department chair to discuss the matter or, if the instructor is the department chair, with the instructional area dean.
 Instructional department chairs and deans can be found at Instructional Departments and Divisions.

 Resolving Disputes About Final Course Grades

 If the grade awarded was not the grade your instructor intended, your instructor will initiate a Grade Change Request Form to correct the error.
-Address any follow-up questions to your instructor or the program chair.
+Address any follow-up questions to your instructor or the department chair.

 If the grade awarded was the grade your instructor intended but you believe there was an error, you may request a formal Review of Final Course Grade.